RuzindanaWendyOrnella/akan-name-calculator/README.md

 ## Technologies Used
 * javascript
 * html and css
+## BDD
+# scenario
+ A  user should be able to use my akan name displayer and:
+See a  small description of what the application does on the landing page.
+Enter their birthday through a form
+Choose what gender they are.
+Click the submit button to see what their Akan name would be
+# behind the scene
+i use if else statements to set the condition that the user sould follow.example if a user inputs nothing but submit ,i will use and alert to tell him to fill the form. i also use DOM functions so that when the user click on the submit button ,an akan name will be displayed according to what the user inputted.
 ## Support and contact details
 if you have any issue please contact me at ruzindanawendy@gmail.com.
 ### License